scdenney/ROK_conjoint_immigrants/README.md

 # ROK_conjoint_immigrants
 Replication materials for “Who Should be Admitted?
-Conjoint Analysis of South Korean Attitudes toward Immigrants”
+Conjoint Analysis of South Korean Attitudes toward Immigrants", a paper by Steven Denney (University of Toronto) and Christopher Green (Leiden University)

 There are three data files and two recplication code files.